keshavganapathy/an-open-review-of-openreview/README.md

 > David Tran, Alex Valtchanov, Keshav Ganapathy, Raymond Feng, Eric Slud, Micah Goldblum, Tom Goldstein.
 [An Open Review of OpenReview: A Critical Analysis of the Machine Learning Conference Review Process](https://arxiv.org/abs/2010.05137). arXiv: 2010.05137v1, 2020.

 ## Citation
-If you find this code useful in your research, please cite:
+If you find any of this code useful, please cite:

 ```
 @misc{tran2020open,